ChainSafe/game-docs-v2/docs/1_chainsafe-gaming.md

 ## Supported Chains&#x20;

-Web3.Unity should work with any EVM based network on the blockchian.
+Web3.Unity should work with any EVM based network on the blockchain.
 Below you'll find a list of tested and approved networks, however you can find a wider range of supported networks on [Chainlist](https://chainlist.org/):

 | Network Name | Type of Chain |  Chain ID   |
 | ------------ | ------------- | ----------- |